Design Management (Level 6 | Top-up) - BA (Hons)

-In addition to the above, students who are non-native English speakers or who have not studied their entry qualification in English, must demonstrate capability in English at the following standard: IELTS 6.0 with a minimum of 5.5 in each of the listening, reading, writing and speaking components.
+Students who are non-native English speakers or who have not studied their entry qualification in English, must demonstrate capability in English at the following standard: IELTS 6.0 with 6.0 in writing and no less than 5.5 in the remaining three skills.

 |If you have a qualification that is not listed in the table please refer to our full entry requirements on UCAS.

 Further guidance on tariff points can be found on the UCAS website.